GenomicsAotearoa/hts_workshop_mpi/docs/level2/22_assembly_short.md

     #### Objectives

-    * Perform an assemble of a bacterial genome using the `SPAdes` assembly tool.
+    * Perform an assembly of a bacterial genome using the `SPAdes` assembly tool.

     #### Keypoints

-    * The `SPAdes` genome assembler is a powerful tool for assemnling genoms and contigs from a wide range of sampel types.
+    * The `SPAdes` genome assembler is a powerful tool for assemnling genoms and contigs from a wide range of sample types.

 ---